kumutlu/Sqlite_demo/README.md

 #in this repo we are going to learn how to use sqlite

-#Next we will try to use faslk api to modfify our database
+#Next we will try to use flask api to modfify our database